BaaMeows/Aespir/README.md

 # Aespir
-just a discord bot me and a friend are working on, it can do some basic stuff. also it's a single python script and a few text files.
+Tyler Dolph, Jaden Torres 2019

+just a simple bot we're working on. it'll do simple bot things. the simple life. living on a small farm. fishing. that sort of thing.

-if you want to use this (for some reason), your bot token goes in the first line of token.txt
+if you want to use this (for some reason), feel free to. your bot token goes in the firstline of token.txt

-all the code and stuffs is in aespir.py right now. ye.
+all the code and stuff is in aespir.py right now. ye. bye.